 Silent Lake Provincial Park

-There are 26 provincial parks in Ontario that offer winter camping, and nine of them have roofed accommodations.
+There are 26 provincial parks in Ontario, like MacGregor Point, Silent Lake, Windy Lake and Arrowhead, that offer winter camping, and nine of them have roofed accommodations.
 We chose Silent Lake PP because surprisingly it was the only availability we had.
 Reservations open five months before your preferred dates, and the yurts fill up fast.

 Sure we thought we had booked a place in a murder mystery movie – especially with names like Silent Lake, Second Silent Lake, Quiet Lake and Soft Lake.